Mervis double sparks Cubs rally in 7th past Twins 6-2 to open 9-game trip

 Smyly surrendered four hits and two runs with four strikeouts against the worst-hitting team in the major leagues to win his fourth consecutive decision.

 The Twins (21-18) had only four hits and have scored just 30 runs in 10 games this month.
-They’ve still been in first place in the AL Central for all but two days this season.
+They’ve still been in first place in the AL Central for all but two days this season, but this was their fourth game in May with four hits or fewer.

+“I have all the confidence in the world in those guys,” Gray said.
+“Things will start turning around for us.
+There’s no doubt about that.”

 Carlos Correa, who hit a tiebreaking two-run double in the seventh to lead a 5-3 victory over San Diego on Thursday, grounded into two inning-ending double plays and was booed again by the fans at Target Field expecting more production after his $200 million signing.
 The jeers would’ve been more pronounced had it not been for the hearty contingent of Cubs fans among the crowd of 30,037.

-Cubs: 2B Nick Hoerner was placed on the injured list prior to the game with a strained left hamstring, with the hope of a minimum 10-day stay retroactive to Tuesday.
-Morel took his place in the field and in the leadoff spot, and Miles Mastrobuoni was called up from Triple-A Iowa.
+Cubs second baseman Nick Hoerner was placed on the injured list prior to the game with a strained left hamstring, with the hope of a minimum 10-day stay retroactive to Tuesday.
+The 23-year-old Morel has taken his place in the field and in the leadoff spot and has two homers in three games.

-Twins: Royce Lewis began his rehab assignment at 3B on Thursday for Double-A Wichita, going 0 for 3 with three strikeouts in his first game since tearing his right ACL with the Twins on May 29, 2022.
+“Mo’s just electric.
+Everyone knows it,” Smyly said.
+“He can change the game at any moment.”

 UP NEXT